 How do you set up your blog for SEO?

 Ranking high on search engine result pages is a huge part of how your blog will help you attract new customers (the other is attracting visitors from social media).

 Let’s squeeze the most SEO juice out of this new blog.

-We’re going to do five things:
+We’re going to do four things: